 - Life jackets and paddles are provided with rentals.

 - All participants must wear a U.S. Coast Guard-approved personal flotation device (PFD) at all times on the river.

-- Aluminum canoes are not recommended.
+- Aluminum and wooden canoes are not recommended.

 Shuttles and Gear:

 - Leave your vehicle at the rendezvous/registration site each day.

 - Shuttles will transport you and your boat to and from the put-in or take-out.

 - Your camping gear will stay with your vehicle.